kus/cs2-modded-server/README.md

 The console command for hosting a workshop map is `host_workshop_map fileid` where `fileid` is the number that comes after `?id=` in the workshop URL for example: [https://steamcommunity.com/sharedfiles/filedetails/?id=2433686680](https://steamcommunity.com/sharedfiles/filedetails/?id=2433686680)

 The console command for hosting a workshop collection is `host_workshop_collection collectionid` where `collectionid` is the number that comes after `?id=` in the workshop URL for example: [https://steamcommunity.com/sharedfiles/filedetails/?id=1092904694](https://steamcommunity.com/sharedfiles/filedetails/?id=1092904694).
 This command will then download all maps in the collection and create a mapgroup out of them, then host it.

+### Setting maps for different game modes

+Copy the file `/game/csgo/gamemodes_server.txt` following the [custom files](#custom-files) steps (`/custom_files/gamemodes_server.txt`) and add the maps you want per gamemode.
+Most gamemodes fall under casual, but I have created unique groups for each mode so adding your own maps is easy by updating this one file.

 ## Running on Google Cloud